Aircraft catapult: Interwar and World War II

-The US Navy experimented with other power sources and models, including catapults that utilized gunpowder and flywheel variations.
+The US Navy experimented with other power sources and models, including catapults that used gunpowder and flywheel variations.
 On 14 December 1924, a Martin MO-1 observation plane flown by Lt.
 L. C. Hayden was launched from using a catapult powered by gunpowder.
 Following this launch, this method was used aboard both cruisers and battleships.

 By 1929, the German ocean liners SS Bremen and Europa had been fitted with compressed-air catapults designed by the Heinkel aviation firm of Rostock, with further work with catapult air mail across the South Atlantic Ocean, being undertaken during the first half of the 1930s, with Dornier Wal twin-engined flying boats.

 Up to and during World War II, most catapults on aircraft carriers were hydraulic.
 United States Navy catapults on surface warships, however, were operated with explosive charges similar to those used for 5 inch guns.
 Some carriers were completed before and during World War II with catapults on the hangar deck that fired athwartships, but they were unpopular because of their short run, low clearance of the hangar decks, inability to add the ship's forward speed to the aircraft's airspeed for takeoff, and lower clearance from the water (conditions which afforded pilots far less margin for error in the first moments of flight).
 They were mostly used for experimental purposes, and their use was entirely discontinued during the latter half of the war.